 - The blow fly is one of the easiest to identify because it is metallic gray, blue, black or green.
 These flies eat animal waste and are scavengers on carrion.
 These flies can be an indicator for something dead in the walls of the house or business and they are one of the first flies to find dead animals.

 - The fungus gnat is a small dark fly that buzzes around house plants.
-They feed on organic matter within the soil of the potted plant.
+They feed on the organic matter within the soil of the potted plant.

 Flies can transmit disease and are a nuisance because of their mere presence inside the home.
 Their presence can be a clue to sanitary issues inside or around the house or an indication that some animal has died.